mnot/redbot/README.rst

   0 * * * * find /var/state/redbot/ -mmin +360 -exec rm {} \;

 If you don't want to allow users to store responses, set save_dir to 'None'.

+* Note that you really only need script.js and style.js, but it doesn't hurt to have the rest.

 Running under mod_python
 ------------------------